OmdenaAI/Berlin-Chapter-Challenge-Waste-Management/src/tasks/task-4-modelling&evaluation/models-vijaymamilla/README.md

 We have implemented the following

-Implemented the Machine learning model using the Regression model and predicted the Waste by Year, State, and Waste Type

 - Developed Machine Learning model using RandomForestRegressor
 - Included Data Pipeline with Preprocessing, Cross Validation and Grid Search CVsteps.
 - Built Model file using pickle